 Reach, engagement and shares are increasing month on month.
-The client is securing more connections and the conversations happening around the articles online are generating business profile and opportunities.
+The client is securing more connections and the conversations happening around the articles online are generating business profiles and opportunities.

-How can PR agency help with personal brand PR?
+How can a PR agency help with personal brand PR?

 Enlisting a PR agency will not only give you the confidence to put yourself in the public eye, they will also be able to offer you many skills and tools, enabling you to work on a more strategic level.
 Here are some ways that an agency may help you develop your personal brand:

 - Reviewing appropriate media and social media channels

 - Developing personal communications plan for key channels on relevant industry issues

 - Writing by-lined articles and other thought leadership material